ericrallen/alchemy-ghost-theme/README.md

 ###3rd-Party Integrations

-Alchemy supports easy integration of a simple MailChimp newsletter signup form.
+Alchemy supports easy integration of a simple MailChimp newsletter signup form and Disqus commenting system.

-In the future it will support easy integration of Disqus, FeedPress, Google Analytics, Webmaster Tools, and other useful, but optional, 3rd-party integrations.
+In the future it will support easy integration of FeedPress, Google Analytics, Webmaster Tools, and other useful, but optional, 3rd-party integrations.

 A plugin will be released alongside Alchemy's final version which will aim to let you replace the RSS feed `<link>` tag in the `ghost_head` helper so that users can correctly subscribe to your FeedPress or other hosted RSS feed with just your site's URL.